We provide trusted caregivers for all round companionship to enable living well at home with dignity and independence

 Who needs Companion Care?

 Our home care services are not just for those requiring medical or physical support, our Companion Care package helps provide comfort and reassurance for elderly people suffering from loneliness and living in isolation.

 Age UK reports that chronic loneliness is a major problem which currently effects around 1.4million people throughout the UK causing a decline in mental and physical health for those affected by it.

-The benefits of having a live-in companion for an elderly relative can make a life changing improvement for families who live far away or are unable to visit regularly.
+The benefits of having a live-in companion or a carer who visits an elderly relative regularly, can make a life-changing improvement to those whose families live far away or are unable to visit often.
 Loneliness can exacerbate frailty and other conditions and can lead to depression, self-neglect and anxiety.

 Companion care: Client case study